Toxicology and Regulatory Testing Internship

 - Strong interest in the application of scientific evidence to campaigns and public policy

 Terms: PCRM is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
 This unpaid volunteer internship is not available as employment.
-Free housing accommodations near the PCRM office may be available if needed.
+Free housing accommodations at a guest house near the PCRM office may be available if needed.
 PCRM will assist interns in obtaining course credit if applicable.
+The ideal candidate will be able to intern 40 hours a week and commit at least 10 weeks to the internship.
 Start and end dates are flexible.

 How to apply: Click here to complete our online internship application.
-Applications are being accepted on a rolling basis.
+Applications are being accepted on a rolling basis for summer semester.

-For more information, contact PCRM’s Human Resources department at careers at PCRM dot org.
+For more information about PCRM’s internship program, contact the Human Resources department at firstname.lastname@example.org.